yiisoft/yii2/docs/guide/runtime-routing.md

 ## Routing <a name="routing"></a>

 Routing involves two steps.
-In the first step, the incoming request is parsed into a route and the associated parameters.
+In the first step, the incoming request is parsed into a route and the associated query parameters.
 In the second step, a [controller action](structure-controllers.md) corresponding to the parsed route is created to handle the request.

-When using the default URL format, parsing a request into a route is as simple as getting the value of a `GET` parameter named `r`.
-When using the pretty URL format, however, it requires examining the registered [[yii\web\UrlManager::rules|URL rules]] to find one that can resolve the request into a route.
+When using the default URL format, parsing a request into a route is as simple as getting the value of a `GET` query parameter named `r`.

+When using the pretty URL format, the [[yii\web\UrlManager|URL manager]] will examine the registered [[yii\web\UrlManager::rules|URL rules]] to find matching one that can resolve the request into a route.
 If such a rule cannot be found, a [[yii\web\NotFoundHttpException]] exception will be thrown.

 Once the request is parsed into a route, it is time to create the controller action identified by the route.
 The route is broken down into multiple parts by the slashes in it.
 For example, `site/index` will be broken into `site` and `index`.
 Each part is an ID which may refer to a module, a controller or an action.
-Starting from the first part in the route, the application conducts the following steps to create modules (if any), the controller and the action:
+Starting from the first part in the route, the application takes the following steps to create modules (if any), controller and action:

 1. Set the application as the current module.
 2. Check if the [[yii\base\Module::controllerMap|controller map]] of the current module contains the current ID.